ORF-4450/Robot25/README.md

 ### If RobotLib gets an update:
 Download the RobotLib.json file from the RobotLib Github repo and drop it into the vendordeps folder inside the project folder.
 Build the project.
 ************************************************************************************************************
+Version 25.3

+*   Fixed failure to obey disable during PathPlanner Autos.
+*   Rewrote simulation of REV motors in drive base to use built-in sim support.
+*   Improved simulation of Navx.
+*   Modified build.gradle to clear the deploy directory on RobRio.

+R. Corn, October 3, 2025

 Version 25.2

 *   Vikaat's code as of end of DCMP.